openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   A view that allows course staff to review all public units as students see them, regardless of the release dates of the section and subsection that contain the units.

-  See :ref:`View Your Live Course` for more information.
+  For more information, see :ref:`View Your Live Course`.

 .. _M: